bjornbytes/lovr-docs/guides/Contributing.md

 An overview of the folder structure:

 - `deps` contains submodules for external dependencies.
-Some smaller dependencies are also included in the `src/lib` folder.
+- `etc` is a sort of "junk drawer" containing shaders, icons, scripts, etc.
 - `src/api` contains Lua bindings.
-There's a file for each module and a file for each object.
+There's a file for each module and object.
 - `src/core` contains shared engine code.
 It's usually lower-level and not specific to LÖVR.
 - `src/lib` contains smaller third party libraries.
-- `src/modules` has a folder for each module in the project.
-It's good to keep them separated as much as possible, there's inevitably some overlap.
+- `src/modules` has a folder for each module.
-- `src/resources` is a sort of "junk drawer" containing helper files like shaders, icons, scripts, etc. often included in builds for various platforms.

-Branches other than master can be force-pushed during development to organize commit history.
+Branches other than master and dev may be force-pushed during development to keep commits clean.